Transfers and Freshman Transfers, Apply for Free to GCSU March 1 - 31, 2023!

 In an effort to expedite the application completion process, Georgia College will allow self-reported test scores for initial admission review.
 You have two avenues to self-report your standardized test scores:

 Please note: We will not use scores received on your high school transcript or via email, fax, or postal service.
-Additionally, GC cannot request scores on your behalf.
+Additionally, GCSU cannot request scores on your behalf.

-If you are admitted and choose to enroll at Georgia College, you will need to submit official test scores by May 1, if you do not meet the minimum GPA of 3.2 or higher on the Georgia required high school curriculum.
+If you are admitted and choose to enroll at Georgia College, you will need to submit official test scores by May 1.
 Use the school codes below to submit your official scores:

 To learn more about how we use test scores, click the button below.